From Primary to Post Primary

 The most important thing parents need to remember is that while we view our ‘6th class’ students as children, they are often times more resilient than we give them credit for.
 So, while we, as parents, worry about how they will handle the changes, our worry is just that – OURS.

-By talking through the major issues with your child you can help alleviate both their fears and yours.
-Some of the major issues that students face are the differences between the two schooling systems –
+By talking through the major issues with your child you can help reduce both their fears and yours.
+Some of the major issues that students face are the differences between the two schooling systems:

 This is just a short list of some of the challenges that face your young person on this next stage of growing up.
-To help them face them and manage them well there are some resources available.
+To help them face them and manage them well, here is a list of some useful resources.

 General Information for Parents